Pike/a10n/index.md

 <div class="alert alert-error">This is very bound to mercurial, and
 it's notion of having files as part of the changeset info right now.
-In a git-world, this would need to know the previous ref of the updated branch, and use a diff algorithm to find affected files.</div>
+In a world with unified repositories, this would need to know the previous ref of the updated branch, and use a diff algorithm to find affected files.</div>

 Scheduler
 ---------